lsst/LDM-493/_guides.rst

 Technical Implementation
 ------------------------

-All DM user guides are created as multi-page Sphinx projects.
+All DM user guides are created as :ref:`multi-page Sphinx projects <formats-sphinx-guides>`.
 This format facilitates a topic-based information architecture needed for comprehensive documentation projects.

-Given that astronomers will use multiple DM products simultaneously (Pipeline software, DataSpace, and data release), mandating the multi-page Sphinx format unifies the user experience across LSST’s astronomer-facing documentation.
+Given that astronomers will use multiple DM products simultaneously (for example: Pipeline software, DataSpace, and data release), mandating the :ref:`multi-page Sphinx <formats-sphinx-guides>` format unifies the user experience across LSST’s astronomer-facing documentation.

 Organization
 ------------